rubyzip/rubyzip-bzip2/README.md

 http://github.com/rubyzip/rubyzip-bzip2

 ## Requirements

+Version 2.x of this library:
+* Ruby 3.0 or greater
+* Rubyzip 3.0.x

+Version 1.x of this library:
-- Ruby 2.4 or greater
+* Ruby 2.4 or greater
+* Rubyzip 2.4.x

 ## Installation
 The rubyzip-bzip2 gem is available on RubyGems: